heatherknoyes/book-search-engine/README.md

 [![License: Apache](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-The motivation for this project was to create a PWA.
-By using webpack I created service workers and implemented put and get methods in order to save a users edits to a page.
-In the future I would like for the page to be more interactive and be able to save and open previous files.
+The motivation for this project was to refactor an API application into a React application.
+I utilised GraphQL, and an authentication middleware in order to pass information back and forth in between the front end and the back end.
+In the future I would like to adjust the code overall to be more readable.

 [Functioning Application Link](https://powerful-journey-60614.herokuapp.com/)